Environmental impact of shipping: Greenhouse gas emissions

+Decarbonization of shipping

+There is a trend in shipping to transition to Liquid Natural Gas (LNG) with claims of associated GHG reductions.
+Environmental groups (e.g., Stand.earth and the Clean Arctic Alliance) and some climate scientists warn that LNG could be a "climate shipwreck."
+The biggest concern is unburned methane escaping into the atmosphere referred to as methane slip.
+One study by Stand.earth states Methane is roughly 80 times more potent than CO_{2} as a greenhouse gas over a 20-year period.

+Ammonia is an option for shippers, and when produced with renewable energy, it can reduce carbon dioxide emissions.
+The shipping sector makes up 3 percent of global carbon dioxide emissions.
+Ammonia produced using sustainable fuels is more expensive than LNG, but as the cost of producing clean energy falls, it is becoming more affordable.
+The International Maritime Organization wants the sector to be net-zero by 2050.

 Oil spills

 Oil spills are the most commonly known form of environmental pollution by ships.

 Types and causes of oil spills

 The economically important shipping industry contributes heavily to the oceans' oil pollution.
 The marine transportation of oil is particularly risky.
 Soto-Onate & Caballero (2017), therefore, regard oil spills as a significant negative externality of the economy.
 Oil spills can be categorized as accidental or intentional.

 Accidental oil spills

 Accidental spills are the result of e.g. ship collisions, fires or groundings.
 Various partly interrelated factors are underlying causes of these accidents.
 These include human factors such as discipline, and competence of the crew, management by e.g. the shipping company, ship factors such as technical installations, and environmental factors like difficult to navigate areas.

 Intentional oil spills

 Intentional spills can be operational.
 Although less studied and publicized, they make up for more marine pollution.
 They usually involve not properly managing oily residues or ballast and bilge water by e.g. illegally cleaning the ship's tanks at sea.
 It is regarded as a way for ship operators to cut costs by not complying with international conventions.
 Moreover, it is common to also classify minor spills caused by human error and negligence as intentional.